 What's happened

-Amnesty International's latest report details crimes against humanity committed by Hamas during its October 2023 attack on Israel, including murder, torture, and hostage mistreatment.
-The report also accuses Israel of genocide in its Gaza response, amid ongoing violence and high civilian casualties.
+Amnesty International's latest report details crimes against humanity committed by Hamas during its October 2023 attack on Israel, including murder, torture, sexual violence, and hostage-taking.
+The report also accuses Israel of genocide in Gaza, with ongoing violence resulting in over 70,000 Palestinian deaths.
+All hostages have been released except one body.

 What's behind the headline?